 Where the fee limit is not exceeded, disbursement charges such as postage and photocopying, may be passed to the applicant.
 Applicants will be notified where this applies.

-Our Publication Scheme offers a complete guide to the information routinely published by Sandwell & West Birmingham Hospitals NHS Trust.
+Our Publication Scheme offers a complete guide to the information routinely published by our organisation.
 It is a description of the information about our Trust which we make publicly available.
 We review the scheme at regular intervals and monitor its operation.
 It is important to us that this scheme meets your needs and we have designed it to be a route map so that you can easily find information about the Trust.

 If you require a hard or electronic copy of our Publication Scheme please contact Head of Corporate Governance/FOI lead at the above address or swb-tr.SWBH-GM-FOIRequests@nhs.net Please note, a cost may be incurred, see the below section ‘Charges’.